top of page

 How recordings are stored: Any audio or video recordings are stored as password-protected files on encrypted, password-protected devices.
 Access is strictly limited to your clinician and, where relevant for supervision purposes only, to our clinical supervisor(s).

 Retention period: Recordings for clinical supervision purposes are retained only as long as necessary for that supervision session and are typically deleted within 30 days unless there is a specific clinical reason to retain them as part of your record.
 Any recordings retained as part of your clinical record are subject to the same 8-year retention period as other clinical materials.
+For the CBT-L5 training programme, recordings of training sessions are retained for a maximum of 12 months from the end of the relevant course, after which they are securely and permanently deleted.

 Your rights: You may withdraw consent for recording at any time, and may request that existing recordings be deleted.
 You have the right to request a copy of any recording we hold of you.